SysKitTeam/docs-monitor/how-to/dashboards/create-custom-dashboard.md

 ---
-description: This article explains how to create a custom dashboard within SysKit Monitor.
+description: This article explains how to create a custom dashboard within Syskit Monitor.
 ---

 # Create a Custom Dashboard